danielvallecl/nfl_rush/README.md

 # NFL Rush

-An App built with React to sort out data about NFL players.
+An App built with React to sort data about NFL Players.

 ## Getting Started